sebw/blog-old.wains.be/2018/2018-08-19-ubiquiti-mss-clamping.md

 commit
 ```

-Problem gone!
-I can upload to Nextcloud, I can upload through the PHP form (SSL or not).
+**Problem gone!** I can now upload to Nextcloud, I can upload through the PHP form (SSL or not), I can SSH to the VPS.

+Even a speed test looks better.

+Interestingly, it seems only this specific Android device was concerned by this misconfiguration.
+If anyone has a clue, hit me up on Github!

 ### Some other things I have investigated:

-- Apache reqtimeout
-- Apache time out settings
+- Apache reqtimeout module and timeout settings
-- Tried Nginx as reverse proxy instead of Apache
+- Tried Nginx as SSL reverse proxy instead of Apache
-- Could upload to Nextcloud from my old Motorola G5 via browser
+- Could upload to Nextcloud or Lychee from my old Motorola G5 via browser
 - recreated my Let's encrypt certs to a single wildcard one
-- Moved Nextcloud from Scaleway VPS to OVH VPS: worked
-- used my Synology NAS as SSL reverse proxy (on a Comodo cert) in front of the VPS --> that worked so for a while I was thinking Let's encrypt was at fault and actually bought a new Comodo cert for Nextcloud (which didn't help, but at least I'm good for two years without renewing every 3 months :))
+- used my Synology NAS as SSL reverse proxy (on a Comodo cert) in front of the VPS: worked
+- bought Comodo cert to put on Nextcloud: didn't help